-The Double Dip is a new column over at FTN for 2021 fantasy baseball — and it’s meant to highlight pitchers that are making two starts in a week.
-Some of the plays may be obvious — you don’t need me telling you that when Jacob deGrom is starting twice, a 1,000-word soliloquy highlighting why it’s a good idea to start him.
+We’re back again for this week’s fantasy baseball Double Dip — highlighting pitchers making two starts in a week.
+Some of the plays may be obvious — you don’t need a 1,000-word soliloquy highlighting why it’s a good idea to start Jacob deGrom twice.
 You just do it.

 This group is one that takes a bit more thinking — the volume is nice, but the matchup could be tricky.
 Is it worth taking the risk on a questionable start for what could be some juicy fantasy goodness?
 Let’s dig in and find out.

-Matt Kupferle is excited to be part of the Fade the Noise team.
+Matt Kupferle is excited to be part of the FTN Network team.
 For the last four years, Matt has written over at numberFire for baseball and football, including DFS focused articles along with season-long pieces such as the weekly wire.

 Most recently, made has joined the Friends With Fantasy Benefits team honing his schools in the podcast medium.

 Matt has four kids, coaches youth sports, and resides in St. Louis.
 Engage with Matt on Twitter @MKupferle.